dcuoliveira/vae-ssm/README.md

-# few-shot-learning-ts
+# vae-ssm

 ## How to run the code

 ### Dependencies

 - [Python and Conda](https://www.anaconda.com/)
-- Setup the conda environment `fsl-ts` by running:
+- Setup the conda environment `vae-ssm` by running:

     ```bash
     bash setup_dependencies.sh